Table of Contents

 Lateral gluteal muscles often suffer from a strong imbalance with the adductors on the same leg.
 Walking lunges are a great exercise for opening and strengthening the entire pelvis.
 They also strengthen and balance the thigh muscles and erectors of the spine.

-3 or more days a week, do 5 sets of 12 with about a minute in between.
-If you do them daily fo the first 2 weeks, you’ll have less soreness.
+Three or more days a week, do five sets of 12 with about a minute in between.
+If you do them daily for the first two weeks, you’ll have less soreness.

-In most cases, you should really see a Neuromuscular therapist or some other bodyworker who specializes in pelvic balancing.
+In most cases, you should see a Neuromuscular therapist or other bodyworker specializing in pelvic balancing.

 Does another Self-Care post

 Here is the post about the trigger point pattern associated with these Self-Care activities.